-Eligible students in this bachelor's degree program who want to continue on to pursue a master's degree within the School of Public Safety or School of Legal Studies may be interested in the accelerated master's degree option.
+Eligible students in this bachelor's degree program who want to continue on to pursue a master's degree within the School of Legal Studies may be interested in the accelerated master's degree option.
 Students complete graduate-level courses within this undergraduate plan of study.
 Once accepted to the master’s degree program, students transfer in the graduate courses and matriculate into a shortened degree plan.
 This accelerated option allows students to complete both their bachelor's degree and master's degree in less time and at a lower cost than completing both programs separately.
 Accelerated options are offered for the following programs.
-Qualification for accelerated options is subject to eligibility requirements
+Qualification for accelerated options is subject to eligibility requirements.

 The green economy expansion has created a cluster of new occupations.† Make an impact in the green economy with a degree program that could help prepare you to pursue a career in industries ranging from environmentally regulated businesses to government agencies to nonprofit environmental advocacy groups.
 Explore a range of careers in the environmental field including: sustainability coordinator, corporate environmental specialist, environmental policy consultant or advisor, compliance specialist, or environmental planner.*

 If you already have an associate's degree from another accredited institution, our advanced start program may help you earn a Bachelor of Science in Environmental Policy and Management in as little as two years.‡

 Kaplan University offers multiple start dates, giving you greater flexibility with your education, life, and work schedules.

 Jun 11, 2014

 Students will learn how to communicate effectively in their professional field using various writing styles.
 Students will also identify and further develop their own writing process.
 Grammar and mechanics will be reviewed, helping students focus on the areas that will improve their writing.